Improving private renting

 With help from our supporters, Shelter has won changes for renters:

 Tenancy deposits are now protected by the law.
 The Tenancy Deposit Protection scheme benefits millions of private renters, many of whom previously faced problems getting their deposits back.
-Find out if your tenancy deposit is protected here.

 We also won greater protection for renters if the landlord's property they are living in is repossessed.